US warns Pacific islands about Chinese bid for undersea cable project: sources

 The Kiribati government did not respond to questions.

-A World Bank spokesperson said the tender was continuing and could not "provide specific comments on the process at this time".
+A World Bank spokesman said the tender was continuing and could not "provide specific comments on the process at this time."
 The ADB referred questions to the World Bank.

 Undersea cables, which have far greater data capacity than satellites, have emerged as a sensitive area of diplomacy in the Pacific, given their central role in international communications.

-While the project, called the East Micronesia Cable project, could be split up, Huawei Marine's bids in the procurement process are more than 20 per cent below rivals, according to the two sources.
+While the project, called the East Micronesia Cable project, could be split up, Huawei Marine's bids in the procurement process are more than 20% below rivals, according to the two sources.

 This has created an impasse, the sources said, given on a pure cost basis Huawei Marine is in a strong position to win the bid due to the terms overseen by the development agencies.